hgschmie/ofa/README.md

 * global settings
 * interactive prompt (if running in interactive mode)

-profile selection happens through a default profile setting or a command line flag.
+profile selection happens through a default profile setting, or a command line flag.

-### commands and flags
+#### commands and flags

 The `ofa` application supports the `--help` flag and the `help` command everywhere.